openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/14_ambients.rst

 Ambient Declarations
 ####################

-.. meta:
-    frontend_status: Partly
-    todo: ambient variable, namespace, enum, type alias declarations

-Ambient declarations are a way of specifying entities that are declared somewhere else.
+Ambient declarations are the way to specify entities that are declared somewhere else.

 Ambient declarations do not introduce new entities---as regular declarations do---but instead provide type information for the entities that are included in a program by external means.

-Ambient declarations cannot include executable code, and consequently have no initializers.
+Ambient declarations cannot include executable code.
+As a consequence, they have no initializers.

 Ambient functions, methods, and constructors have no body.